 I have also linked to sources wherever applicable, so feel free to follow them and do your own due diligence when in doubt.

-Disclaimer: I am not yet fully satisfied with the article and feel I add more evidence, but this has been in my inbox for ages.
-I may add more details and address any specific questions and criticisms that may come my way.
+Disclaimer: I may add more details and address any specific questions and criticisms that may come my way.
 Please do let me know if I misrepresented or missed something

 What is Net Promoter Score AKA NPS